 The North Central Library District covers 11 counties in the north central part of the state.
 Forty libraries with 44 physical locations make up the district.
 James V Brown Library in Williamsport is the District Center.
-The District Administrator is the Executive Director of the James V Brown Library.
+The District Administrator is the Chief Executive Officer and Director of the James V Brown Library.
 The District Administrator provides overall leadership and administers the district center.

 The following counties are federated systems: Bradford, Potter/Tioga, Lycoming County, and Union County.
 Snyder County and Clinton County have main libraries with branches.
-Two of our counties, Sullivan and Montour, have one library in the county.
-Libraries in the remaining counties, Columbia and Northumberland, are not part of a library system.
+Two of the counties, Sullivan and Montour, have one library in the county.
+Libraries in the remaining counties, Columbia and Northumberland, are independent libraries, not part of a library system.